 Neuro Gum Side Effects: What You Need to Know Before You Chew

-You grabbed a pack of Neuro Gum because it promised clean energy and sharper focus in a piece of gum.
+Neuro Gum energy and focus reviews drew you in with promises of clean energy and sharper focus in a piece of gum.
 Simple enough.
 But now you're two weeks in, and the neuro gum side effects are starting to show.
 Maybe it's the digestive discomfort.
 Maybe you're wondering why you need two pieces instead of one.
 Maybe you just want to know what you're actually putting in your body.

 Understanding neuro gum side effects starts with understanding what's inside the product, both the active ingredients you signed up for and the inactive ones you probably didn't read about.
 This article breaks down the real neuro gum health risks, what the research says, and where the formula falls short.